josh432/liri-node-app2/README.md

 # liri-node-app2
 Installs
-The package.json lists dependent node packages, but for your convenvice, these are the ones to install.
+The package.json lists dependent node packages, these are the ones to install.

 Twitter
 npm install twitter